jolitinh/Calculators/README.md

 Within the project, a demo page has been created that allows you to test out the utilties without having to embed them in a separate project.
 An already bundled js file has been checked in so you don't have to anything to run it locally but download the project by clicking on the "Download ZIP" button in the top right hand corner of the repo's GitHub page.

-After downloading it, open the calculator-demo.html file in a browswer.
+After downloading it, open the dist/calculator-demo.html file directly in a browswer.
 It doesn't need to run on a webserver.

 ### Dev Installation